 Weakness: a weakness is something that acts to neutralize the threat a character poses.
 When exposed to the substance or phenomenon a character is weak against, he or she will find themselves unable to wield their ascendant powers at all, and their physical traits are reduced to rank value 2 for most purposes.
 Both the duration and scarcity of a weakness' trigger combine to determine the effect of this limitation.

-A weakness that only affects the character while in physical contact with the phenomenon in question is considered a strong limitation, while one that lasts as long as it is within line of sight is considered very strong in nature.
+A weakness that only affects the character while in physical contact with the phenomenon in question is considered a strong limitation, while one that lasts as long as it is within line-of-sight is considered very strong in nature.
 Consider this basis with the scarcity guidelines of a susceptibility, above, to determine if a weakness should be considered even stronger or somewhat weaker in nature.

-For example, a weakness that lasts as long as a rare isotope (weak) is within line of sight (very strong) should work out to a be strong character limitation.
+For example, a weakness that lasts as long as a rare isotope (weak) is within line-of-sight (very strong) should work out to a be strong character limitation.
 Similarly, a weakness to a readily available energy (extreme) that lasts while it is in contact with a body (weak) would average out to a strong or very strong character limitation - depending on whether or not the stimuli causes damage, as well.

 Enhancements, on the other hand, are a method by which a player may increase the functionality of a power - in exchange for a reduction in its operating rank value.
 An enhancement that applies to one or more, but not all, of a character's powers is known as a power enhancement.
 Alternately, that rare enhancement which applies to all of a character's powers, or even the character as a whole, is a character enhancement.

 As with limitations, the presence of an enhancement on a character is up to its player.
-These are entirely voluntary additions to a power or character for the most part, though a Gamemaster may insist one be taken to reduce a power to fit within his campaign's power ceiling on occasion (something like this might happen if a character generated for one campaign is migrated to another).
+These are entirely voluntary additions to a power or character for the most part, though a Gamemaster may insist one be taken to reduce a power to fit within his or her campaign's power ceiling on occasion (something like this might happen if a character generated for one campaign is migrated to another).

 A power can be enhanced in a variety of different fashions, but its rank value may not be reduced below rank value 2 - this would essentially render it inoperable.
-If a character enhancement is applied and a new power would be reduced below this rank value as a result, it must be purchased with enough Fortune to at least make it high enough that, after the enhancement is applied, it will operate at that minimum value.
+If a character enhancement is applied and a new power would be reduced below this rank value as a result, it must be purchased with enough Fortune to at least make it powerful enough that, after the enhancement is applied, it will operate at that minimum value.